Luke Humphries: 2024: World champion

 Humphries won his first European Tour title of the season at the German Darts Grand Prix, winning 8–1 against Michael van Gerwen in the final.
 He represented England for the first time in the World Cup of Darts in June, partnering Michael Smith.
 The pair became the first English team to win the tournament since 2016, defeating Austria 10–6 in the final.
-In July, he won the World Matchplay, beating Michael van Gerwen 18–15 in the final.
+In July, he won the World Matchplay, beating Van Gerwen 18–15 in the final.
 This made him the fourth player after Phil Taylor, Van Gerwen and Peter Wright to win the World Championship and the World Matchplay within the same year.
 In August, Humphries won his first World Series of Darts title, defeating Damon Heta 8–2 to win the New Zealand Darts Masters.

-In October, Humphries started his defence of the World Grand Prix after his victory over Gerwyn Price in the 2023 final.
-After an impressive comeback from 1–0 down in sets and 2–0 down in legs in the second set against Stephen Bunting in the first round, he was able to reach the final for a second consecutive year.
+In October, Humphries started his defence of the World Grand Prix, where he reached the final for a second consecutive year.
 However, he lost 6–4 to outsider Mike De Decker.
-Humphries added two more Pro Tour titles during the month, with an 8–7 win over Bunting in the final at Players Championship 26 and an 8–1 win over Kim Huybrechts in the final of the Czech Darts Open.
+Humphries added two more Pro Tour titles during the month, with an 8–7 win over Stephen Bunting in the final at Players Championship 26 and an 8–1 win over Kim Huybrechts in the final of the Czech Darts Open.
 In November, following elimination in the group stage of the Grand Slam, Humphries retained the Players Championship Finals, defeating Luke Littler 11–7 in the final.